Steam-Locomotive/SCTFQ2-Write-ups/web/obfuscat.md

     return m + (funcs[0](n ^ h.words.splice(0, 1) &
     0xff));
 ```
-Another reduce, this time with multiple arguments!
+Another reduce, this time with more than 2 arguments!
 If you are unfamiliar with reduce, you can read up about it [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).
 Remember `h.words` we used earlier?
 The numbers, `[108211444, 434422999, -821768299]` will finally come into use here.
 We first notice that the reduce function performs an operation on a set of 4 integers to create the string `th1s`.
 The first character, `query2[4]` is used to start the string.
 That means `query2[4]` must be equal to `t`!

 Next, the characters `h` and `1` are generated from the calculation `funcs[0](n ^ h.words.splice(0, 1)`.
 Each time this is performed, a number is removed from `h.words`.
 Finally, the same calculation is run on the last character, `query2[6].charCodeAt(0) * 2`.
 Since we know what the final character must be, we can construct the equation
 ```